What Degree Should I Get?

 Every year, many new nursing students begin nursing school and experience those same emotions.
 If you’re interested in helping develop and prepare the next generation of nurses, our Nurse Educator master’s degree concentration may be the right choice for you.
 This program will prepare you with the skills and knowledge to educate the next generation of nurses and nurse leaders.

 According to the AACN, there is currently a major shortage of nursing faculty in the United States.
 So, you see, you couldn’t choose a better time to become a nurse educator!

-The Nursing & Healthcare Management master’s degree will prepare you to work in middle- or upper-management in healthcare organizations.
+The Nursing Administration and Health Systems Leadership master’s degree will prepare you to work in middle- or upper-management in healthcare organizations.
 You’ll learn about management, health care leadership, and advanced nursing from leaders and managers in health care.
 Programs are customized and flexible with many courses offered online for your convenience.

 Kent State University offers a dual MSN/MBA degree—a great choice for nurses who want to integrate nursing knowledge and skills with business.
 Once you’ve completed this program, you will receive both an MSN and MBA in a much shorter timeframe and at a significant cost-savings than if you took the programs separately.